-The next year, Emperor Xiaozong of Song initiated a war toward Jin.
+After about a year's preparation, Emperor Xiaozong of Song initiated a north expedition war against Jurchen Jin.

-Song’s army achieved some successes in the beginning, but they failed later because those commanders of Song didn’t trust each other and were disunited.
+Song’s army achieved some successes in the beginning, but they later failed, because those commanders of Song didn’t trust each other and disunited.

-Then the overlord Zhao Gou and his doves strongly disagreed to keep fighting, plus the big failure on the battlefield, Zhao Shen agreed to negotiate with the Kingdom Jin.
+Then, the overlord Zhao Gou and his doves strongly disagreed to keep fighting, plus that big failure on the battlefield, Zhao Shen agreed to negotiate with Jurchen Jin.

 As expected, Jin proposed even greedier and more insulting requirements to Song.